AldoSuba/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 At Buf, we believe code generation is a key building block and the Protobuf ecosystem deserves a proper solution.

-The **remote plugin execution** feature makes it possible to remotely generate source code using hosted plugins in an isolated environment on the BSR.
+The **hosted plugin execution** feature makes it possible to remotely generate source code using hosted plugins in an isolated environment on the BSR.
 By isolating code generation from its environment, you eliminate an entire class of problems caused by subtle differences across specific compiler versions and custom Protobuf plugins.

 All you need to get started is: